5 Simple Food Swaps You Can Make That Are Good For the Environment

 According to the Food and Agriculture Organization of the United Nations, "what and how much we eat directly affects what and how much is produced."
 It's a simple equation of supply and demand, and when we demand more eco-friendly foods, more of these options will likely be offered.

-The world population is expected to reach 9.8 billion in 2050, according to the United Nations, so to help ensure we have enough food to nourish the human race and to help keep our natural resources available, we can make some simple food choices to do our part.
+To help ensure we have enough food to nourish the human race and to help keep our natural resources available, we can make some simple food choices to do our part.
 Some general tips people can follow include:

 - Choosing foods that are lower on the food chain.